 Ylang Ylang is calming, cooling and euphoric.
 It helps in soothing anxiety and promotes relaxation.
 You may also use ginger, orange, or patchouli oils.
 Mix one cup of base oil with 10 drops each of four essential oils.
 For the warming oils such as black pepper, cardamom and cinnamon, use only a few drops.
 Mix well and apply on clean dry skin.

 2. Calming bedtime blend

-Store away from heat and direct sunlight.
+Store your oils in an airtight dark bottle and leave a little space at the top to allow the oils to breathe.
 When mixing the oils, take it slow and use your nose diligently.
 Start with a little at a time as some of these ingredients can be expensive, however, a little goes a long way.